denza/profitbricks-sdk-net/README.md

 To setup your credentials you will have to provide an instance of the Configuration class provided with your username and password

     public static Configuration Configuration
     {
         get
         {
             return new Configuration
             {
                 Username = Environment.GetEnvironmentVariable("PROFITBRICKS_USERNAME"),
                 Password = Environment.GetEnvironmentVariable("PROFITBRICKS_PASSWORD"),

             };
          }
     }

-You can choose to read them from the environment variables like in the example above, or just provide the strting value for *Username* and *Password*.
+You can choose to read them from the environment variables like in the example above, or just provide the string value for *Username* and *Password*.

+    var configuration = new Configuration
+    {
+        Username = "username@domain.tld",
+        Password = "strong_pwd"
+    };

 You can now use create an instance of any API class and pass the Configuration property for any future request.